jappeace/jappeaceApplication/content/undeadlock-event-source.md

 We compare the event table to the `event_applied` table, and return any events that don't exist in that.
 We're still ordering by id to ensure the correct order.
-Is this correct?
-Let's consider concurrency once more with connection `A` and `B`:
+<span id="is-this-correct">Is this correct?</span> Let's consider concurrency once more
+with connection `A` and `B`:

 1. `A` opens a transaction and inserts a user, but has to do other event source queries as well.